ETweedie/odin-recipes/README.md

 im order to best follow Git's workflow.

 The skills demonstrated after completion of this project are:
-  HTML boilerpate setup
+  HTML boilerpate setup,
-  Setting up the main branch as an index.html file Being able to setup a repository on GitHub and using Git effectively Having the proper syntax for headings, images, links, and content on a webpage
+  Setting up the main branch as an index.html file, Being able to setup a repository on GitHub and using Git effectively, Having the proper syntax for headings, images, links, and content on a webpage.